An earthquake destroys villages in eastern Afghanistan and kills more than 620 people

 Interior Ministry spokesman Abdul Matin Qani told The Associated Press that 610 people had been killed and 1,300 injured in Kunar and a dozen people died and hundreds were injured in Nangarhar.
 Many houses were destroyed.

-Buildings in Afghanistan tend to be low-rise constructions, mostly of concrete and brick, with homes in rural and outlying areas made of mud bricks and wood.
+Buildings in Afghanistan tend to be low-rise constructions, mostly of concrete and brick, with homes in rural and outlying areas made from mud bricks and wood.
 Many are of poor construction.

-One resident in Nurgal district, one of the worst-affected areas in Kunar, said almost the entire village had collapsed.
+One resident in Nurgal district, one of the worst-affected areas in Kunar, said nearly the entire village was destroyed.

+“Children are under the rubble.
+The elderly are under the rubble.
+Young people are under the rubble,” said the villager, who did not give his name.

 Eastern Afghanistan is mountainous, with remote areas.
 The quake has worsened communications.